 Thank you for your interest in the Senate Page Program.
 As a U.S. Senator, it is my privilege to sponsor qualified students to apply for the program.

-Note the Senate Page Program for Fall 2020 has been canceled and applications for Fall 2020 will not be accepted.
+Note the Senate Page Program for spring 2021 has been canceled.
+Applications for upcoming sessions will not be accepted until further notice.

 If you have any questions about the Senate Page Program, please contact my Page Program Coordinator at (202) 224-5653.

 Living away from home and attending school with students from across the country allows Pages to experience a myriad of new ideas, perspectives, and issues.
 Pages meet some of the Nation's most prominent leaders and witness firsthand the political debates of the United States Senate, often referred to as the "greatest deliberative body in the world."

 Page duties consist primarily of delivery of correspondence and legislative material within the Congressional Complex.
 Other duties include taking messages for Members, calling them to the phone, preparing the Chamber for Senate sessions, and carrying bills and amendments to the desk.
 Pages are paid an annual salary.

 There are four established page sessions.
 The academic year consists of two semesters which run from early September through mid-January and from mid-January through mid-June.
 The summer program consists of two sessions which are three or four weeks duration depending on the legislative calendar.

 Following classes at the Senate Page School, which extend until 9:45 a.m. or one hour prior to the commencement of the Senate, Pages report for duty to their respective cloakrooms and work until 4:00 p.m. or until the Senate adjourns for the day, whichever is later.